jia110/jia110.github.io/README.md

 If there are any invalid or free node recommendations, please submit an issue and I will update it promptly.

-3. For academic research purposes only.
-If you have any questions, please contact wechat: GOD-9188

 Disclaimer: Purpose of use: All resources in this folder and its subdirectories are for learning and research purposes only.
 It is intended to provide references and materials for academic and research personnel, and is not applicable for any other purpose.
 Non commercial and illegal use: It is strictly prohibited to use this folder and its contents for any commercial or illegal purposes.
 Users shall bear full responsibility for any legal consequences arising from violation of this regulation.